WyattBlue/auto-editor/articles/installing.md

 # Installing Auto-Editor

-> You probably have Python already on your computer, but install it again anyway.
-Modern Python has important utilities like pip that need to be installed too.

 Download and Install [Python 3](https://www.python.org/downloads/).

 > If you are installing on Windows, make sure "Add Python 3.9 to PATH" is checked.